-- If a contractual succession would lead to under occupation as set out in RHS Allocations & Lettings Policy, we will make one offer of suitable alternative accommodation.
-If the offer of accommodation is not accepted, we reserve the right start legal proceedings to gain possession of the property. - If the successor remains in the property until a suitable offer can be made, the arrangements during that time will depend on whether a new tenancy has to be granted (in which case a 'use and occupation' account may have to be set up) or the tenancy automatically passes to the successor, in which case the successor will be required to pay rent. - 12.3 Where it is a statutory succession or survivorship that results in under occupation, we will still discuss rehousing into a more suitable sized property with the new tenant as part of RHS efforts to make best use of our homes.
+- If a contractual succession would lead to under occupation as explained in our Housing Options Policy, we will make one offer of suitable alternative accommodation.
+If the offer of accommodation is not accepted, we reserve the right start legal proceedings to gain possession of the property. - If the successor remains in the property until a suitable offer can be made, the arrangements during that time will depend on whether a new tenancy has to be granted (in which case a 'use and occupation' account may be set up) or the tenancy automatically passes to the successor, in which case the successor will be required to pay rent. - 12.3 Where it is a statutory succession or survivorship that results in under occupation, we will still discuss rehousing into a more suitable sized property with the new tenant to make best use of our homes.

-13.0 Multiple Successors
+13.0 Multiple Successors & Disputes

-- 13.1 For all types of succession, only one person can succeed two persons cannot succeed to a tenancy.
-For example, two qualifying family members cannot succeed to a tenant jointly. - 13.2 Where more than one person claims a right of succession, RHS will require them to resolve between themselves who will succeed the tenancy.
-If they are unable to decide who will succeed, it will be determined by: - For secure tenancies, any spouse, civil partner or partner who has a right of succession will succeed over qualifying family members.
-If there is no spouse, civil partner or partner with a right to succeed but more than one family member has a right of succession, RHS will decide.
-It will usually pass to the person who has resided in the property the longest as their main home.

-- For assured tenancies granted prior to I April 2012, it depends on the provisions of the tenancy agreement as these determine who decides, but it will usually be RHS; - or Assured tenancies granted on or after I April 2012, the potential Successor must apply to Court to the dispute to be determined.
+- 13.1 For all types of succession, only one person can succeed; two persons cannot succeed to a tenancy.
+For example, two qualifying family members cannot succeed to a tenant jointly. - Where more than one person claims a right of succession, we will require them to resolve between themselves, as to who will succeed the tenancy.
+If they are unable to decide who will succeed, it will be determined by: - For Secure tenancies, any spouse, civil partner or partner who has a right of succession will succeed over qualifying family members.
+If there is no spouse, civil partner or partner with a right to succeed but more than one family member has a right of succession, we will decide.
+It will usually pass to the person who has resided in the property the longest, as their main home. - For Assured tenancies granted prior to I April 2012, it depends on the provisions of the tenancy agreement as these generally determine who decides, or we will - For Assured tenancies granted on or after I April 2012, the potential successor must apply to Court, for the dispute to be determined.